Exact number of flips required to sort a burnt stack of pancakes: Introduction

+For the buffet, the waiter of a restaurant gets a large stack of pancakes from the overworked cook.
+As usual, one side is burnt, and as the level of batter decreases, the pancakes became smaller and smaller.
+Hence, the waiter ends up with a stack of one-sided burnt pancakes sorted by size, with the largest at the bottom and burnt side to be face-up.
+However, the waiter cannot serve them this way.
+He needs to turn all the burnt sides down, without changing the order.
+Having only a spatula, he can only perform flips to the top of the stack.
+How can he perform this transformation in a minimum number of flips?

 The \emph{pancake sorting problem} was first mentioned by Dweighter (a pseudonym for J.E.
-Goodman) in 1975~\cite{Dwe75} and its study was formally introduced by Gates and Papadimitriou~\cite{GP79} in 1979 under two variants: unburnt and burnt.
-For a stack of $n$ pancakes of different sizes, the unburnt variant of this problem is to find the minimum number of flips required to sort it, where each flip reverses the order of the top $k$ elements for some $ 1 \le k \le n$.
-The burnt variant considers the extra condition that each pancake has a burnt side and the stack needs both to be sorted and all the pancakes have their burnt side to be faced down.
+Goodman) in~\cite{Dwe75} and its study was formally introduced by~\cite{GP79} under two variants: unburnt and burnt.
+For a stack of $n$ pancakes of different sizes, the unburnt variant of this problem is to find the minimum number of flips required to sort it, where each flip reverses the order of the top $k$ pancakes for some $ 1 \le k \le n$.
+The burnt variant considers the extra condition that each pancake has a burnt side and the stack needs both to be sorted and all the pancakes have their burnt side to be face-down.
+The (un)burnt $n$-pancake graph is defined as the graph containing one vertex per possible stack of $n$ pancakes, and two vertices are connected if it is possible to transform one stack to the other one in a single flip.

-Despite the simplicity of the problem, several applications have been found, in binary tree simulation~\cite{AK86} in genome arrangements~\cite{FLRTV09}, parallel processing~\cite{HS97} and in logistics and robotics~\cite{MS04}.
-In a theoretical point of view, the study of this problem is both interesting regarding structure and algorithmics.
-On a structural point of view, the pancake stack and its flipping sequences is a simple way to represent large objects.
-The $n$-pancake graph is defined as the graph containing one vertex per possible stack of $n$ pancakes, and two vertices are connected if it is possible to transform one stack to the other one in a single flip.
-This graph is of theoretical interest as it is a Cayley graph, and its structural properties have been an important area of research in structural graph theory~\cite{KANEVSKY1995, Qiu, Wang2024}.
+Despite the simplicity of the problem, several applications have been found, in binary tree simulation~\cite{AK86}, genome arrangements~\cite{FLRTV09} and parallel processing~\cite{HS97}.
+From a theoretical point of view, the study of this problem is interesting both regarding structure and algorithmics.
+From a structural point of view, the pancake stack and its flipping sequences is a simple way to represent large objects.
+The pancake graph is of theoretical interest as it is a Cayley graph, and its structural properties have been an important area of research in structural graph theory~\cite{KANEVSKY1995, Qiu, Wang2024}.
 On the algorithmic side, the unburnt pancake sorting problem has been shown to be $\NP$-hard~\cite{BFR15}, whereas the complexity state of the burnt pancake sorting problem is open.
 Furthermore, efficient algorithms have been developed to handle some restrictions or approximations of the problem~\cite{Seo2015}.